jeffschwartz/yada/README.md

 YADA uses SASS, BABEL and Webpack.

-To achieve low specificity and highly explicit CSS, YADA uses the BEM (Block, Element, Modifier) CSS naming convention.
+To achieve low specificity and highly explicit CSS, YADA uses the BEM (Block, Element, Modifier) CSS naming convention with a few exceptions.

 Most importantly, the framework is intended to be minimalistic and doesn't attempt to boil the ocean.